 Another important thing to consider is what happens when we inject into the mix the all too familiar term (at least for security professionals) of Mitigation—the action of reducing the severity, seriousness, or painfulness of something.
 To mitigate a risk is to target the probability of a threat being realized, which is to say that you make it less likely to happen.
 This is pretty much the definition of preventive measures, and is where you’ll find property and access control, Circles of Security, deterrence by appearance, visual control, EP advance work, protective intelligence and surveillance detection.

 To mitigate a threat, on the other hand, is to combat the active harm itself, which is the definition of reactive or counter-measures.
 This is where you’ll find emergency procedures (evacuation, shelter in place, run-hide-fight), apprehension and arrest, along with full-on armed response (eliminating the threat).

 Now, keep in mind that there are no right or wrong strategies here, it’s just a question of fitting your mitigating actions to the situation and to your defined goals.
 But anyone who’s been following this blog will know that I happen to live deeply within the realm of risk mitigation, and therefore have my own biases in favor of it.

-I hope this article can help clear up some of the terminology that gets tossed around out there.
+I hope this article clarified some of the terms that get tossed around out there.
 But keep in mind that the actual bottom line is the work itself, and the safety, security and wellbeing of everyone involved.

 As always, if you beg to differ with me on anything I’ve said, I’d be most grateful for your comments, questions and suggestions.